piersy/programming-principles/defensive-programming.md

 Defensive programming is actually a violation of the [fail fast](https://www.martinfowler.com/ieeeSoftware/failFast.pdf) principle.
-What defensive programming does is allow a program to continue executing even after we have encountered a programming error.
+What defensive programming does is allow a program to continue executing even after we have encountered an error.

 # Problems with defensive programming